aws-samples/java-on-aws/README.md

 ![Java on AWS](resources/paths.png)

-#### Containerize your Java application (30 minutes)
+#### Containerize and run locally (30 minutes)

-Build a container image locally using Docker
+- Build a container image locally using Docker.
-Run and test your Java application container locally Optimizing your Dockerfile with a multi-stage build
+- Run and test your Java application container locally and optimize your Dockerfile with a multi-stage build.

-#### Continuous Integration (CI) (30 minutes)
-Create a Continuous Integration (CI) pipeline with AWS CodePipeline, AWS CodeCommit and AWS CodeBuild Push you source code to AWS CodeCommit
-Automatically build multi-arch container images (x86 + arm) Push container images to Amazon Elastic Container Registry (ECR) The pipeline and images in Amazon ECR will be used throughout the other modules.
+- Push container images to Amazon Elastic Container Registry (ECR).

 #### Deploy a container image to AWS App Runner (30 minutes)

-Deploy your Java application in the cloud
+- Deploy your Java application in the cloud.
-Use either the AWS CLI or the AWS Console for the deployment Test your Java app running on AWS App Runner
+- Use the AWS Console for the deployment.
+- Test your Java app running on AWS App Runner.

 #### Deploy a container image to Amazon ECS (30 minutes)

-Deploy your Java application in the cloud with more infrastructure control Use the AWS Console for the deployment
+- Deploy your Java application in the cloud with more infrastructure control.
+- Use the AWS Console for the deployment.
-Test your Java app running on Amazon ECS
+- Test your Java app running on Amazon ECS.

 #### Deploy a container image to Amazon EKS (60 minutes)

-Create a Kubernetes Cluster on AWS using the AWS CLI with AWS CDK Deploy and test Java App with Amazon EKS
+- Create a Kubernetes Cluster on AWS using the AWS CLI
+- Deploy and test the Java application with Amazon EKS.

 #### Optimize Containers (30 minutes)

-Optimize your Dockerfile, build your own optimized JVM or go native with GraalVM and Deploy Java App to your deployment option of choice and test
+- Optimize your Dockerfile, build your own optimized JVM or go native with GraalVM

 #### Deploy to AWS Lambda (60 minutes)

-Migrate your existing Java application to run on AWS Lambda Leverage AWS Lambda SnapStart to drastically reduce Cold-Start Build new event driven AWS Lambda function in plain Java
+- Migrate your existing Java application to run on AWS Lambda
+- Leverage AWS Lambda SnapStart to drastically reduce Cold-Starts
+- Build a new event driven AWS Lambda function in plain Java.

+#### ARM64 with AWS Graviton  (30 minutes)

+- AWS Graviton processors are designed by AWS to deliver the best price performance for your cloud workloads.
+- Understand how to build multi-arch images and leverage AWS Graviton on different compute platforms.

+#### Observability (60+ minutes)

+- Leverage native AWS services for logging, metrics & tracing.
+- Setting up AWS Distro for OpenTelemetry Collector.
+- Use manual and automatic instrumentation

+#### CI/CD/Gitops (60+ minutes)

+- Push you source code to AWS CodeCommit.
+- Create a Continuous Integration (CI) pipeline with AWS CodePipeline, AWS CodeCommit and AWS CodeBuild.
+- Leverage CodeDeploy for automatically updating your Amazon ECS Service
+- User a GitOps approach with Flux to deploy to Amazon EKS
+- Automatically build multi-arch container images (x86 + arm)

 #### Modern development workflow  (20 minutes)

-Leverage the power of Generative AI on AWS  and use Amazon CodeWhisperer in your development workflow.
+- Leverage the power of Generative AI on AWS

-#### ARM64 with AWS Graviton  (45 minutes)

-AWS Graviton processors are designed by AWS to deliver the best price performance for your cloud workloads.
-Understand how to build multi-arch images and leverage AWS Graviton on different compute platforms.

-#### Observability (60 minutes)

-Leverage native AWS services for logging, metrics & tracing Setting up AWS Distro for OpenTelemetry Collector
-Use manual and automatic instrumentation
+- Use Amazon CodeWhisperer in your development workflow.

 ## Security